Looking for a HappyRobot alternative? Read this first.

 The pricing read

 HappyRobot doesn't publish pricing.
 Public reports and customer mentions on industry forums suggest enterprise contracts in the low five figures monthly, often with usage-based components on top.
-Keelway is published: $1 per load on the AI plan (first 50 free), $997/month flat on the TMS with both the inbox AI and the voice check-call module included.
+Keelway is published: $799/mo flat on the AI plan (30-day free trial), $799/mo flat on the TMS with both the inbox AI and the voice check-call module included.

-For a 300-load/month brokerage, Keelway AI lands at $300/month.
+Keelway is a flat $799/mo regardless of load volume, with unlimited users and no per-call pricing.
 Get a real HappyRobot quote for the same shop size and we'll model the apples-to-apples math honestly.
 The category will likely have room for both winners — voice-first and inbox-first aren't the same product.